-Graduate School Handbook Part 7 – PGR wellbeing and sources of support and help for postgraduate researchers including personal circumstances
+Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 This part of the handbook includes regulations, information and guidance about:

 - personal circumstances for postgraduate researchers (section 7a),

 - parental leave (section 7b), reasonable adjustments (section 7c)